 [A Mother Board]

 Mother Board: is the heart of the computer; it is the docking space for most of the components of your computer, and it allows all the parts of your computer to receive power and to communicate with one another.
 Todays mother boards come with built in features like sound cards and USB and network outlets.
 Once you've selected your CPU you will select a board that fits that CPU.
 Refer here for more information about Mother Boards.
-The newest features are SATA compatible boards, which greatly increase transmission speeds to the hard drive.

 Hard Drive(s): is where the computer stores your data.
-If you install 2 hard drives, one to control the “operating system” (OS), and the second dedicated to data storage, you may never lose data after a “crash” again, especially if you do periodic backups of your data.
-SATA compatible mother boards (ASUS) make it easy to save to both hard drives at the same time.
+If you install 2 hard drives, one to control the “operating system” (OS), and the second dedicated to data storage, you might never lose data after a “crash” again, especially if you do regular backups of your data to the 2nd hard drive.

 [RAM Chips]

 System Memory (RAM): is the place where the computer holds current programs and data that are in current use.
 The amount and type of system memory you have is an important contributing factor to overall performance.
-In many ways, it is more important than the processor, because insufficient memory can cause a processor to work at 50% below it's performance potential.
-Some programs are well-known “resource hogs”, so providing more RAM is preferrable.
-1 Gig is ideal in newer systems.

 [Video Card]